 Trickle Down Economics

-Now there can be intelligent debates on what helps the economy more: cutting or spending, cutting at the top or the bottom.
-But liars (polemics, fools and the media), will perverts that debate on what helps more, into some fraud that cutting taxes at the top "doesn't work at all".
+Now there can be intelligent debates on what helps the economy more: spending, cutting, and whether cutting at the top or the bottom helps more.
+But liars (polemics, fools and the media), will perverts that debate on what helps more, into some fraud that cutting taxes at the top doesn't work at all.

 I ask people deriding Trickle-Down, How can letting people have more of their own money NOT result in more spending/investment/growth?